TimLiu1/pea-redis/README.md

 # Features
 Pea-redis is based on ioredis, it support async/await usage,it's a further encapsulated and functionally extended functional class.
 Based on the basic functions of ioredis, it adds operations on objects, and hash, making it easier for Nodejs developers to operate redis.

-0. set/get Object into/from redis, easy for Nodejs developer to use
+1. set/get hset/hget Object into/from redis, easy for Nodejs developer to use
-1. hash set and hash get more easy, only one line of code
+2. it support async/await usage

 # Quick Start